How To Make Kadai Paneer, Restaurant Style?

 - Blend together onion, red chili, garlic and ginger to a coarse paste without adding any water.
 Set aside.

-- Heat a pan with 2 tbsp oil.
+- Heat a pan with 2 tablespoon oil.

 - Add the large chunks of onion and bell pepper and fry till the onion turns pink.